microsoft/Windows-Camera/Samples/VirtualCamera/README.md

 # Virtual Camera project
+### Requirement:
+Minimum OS version: 10.0.21361.0

-This is a sample on how to create a virtual camera on windows.
-This project is consists of 5 parts
+This is a sample on how to create a virtual camera on Windows.
+This project consists of 5 parts
 1. VirtualCameraWin32 <br>
 MediaSource for the virtual camera.

 2. VirtualCamera_ConsoleApp <br>
-Application use to create virtual camera on the system.
+Application to be used to create virtual camera on the system.

 3. VirtualCamera_AppMSI <br>
-Installable application to deploy and remove media source from the system
+Installable application to deploy or remove media source from the system

 4. VirtualCamera_AppMSIX <br>
-Package win32 console appliaction in to UWP
+Packaged win32 console appliaction in to UWP

 5. VirtualCameraTest <br>
-Set of unit test to validate virtual camera.
+Set of unit tests to validate virtual camera.

 ## Getting started
 Download the project